Arinerron/heaptrace/README.md

 You can specify arguments to heaptrace before specifying the binary name:

 ```
-Usage: heaptrace [-v] [-e/--environment <name=value>] [-b/--break <number>] [-B/--break-after <number>] [-s/--symbols <sym_defs>] [-F/--follow-fork] [-G/--gdb-path <path>] [-o/--output <filename>] -- <target> [args...]
+Usage:
+  ./heaptrace [options...] <target>
+  ./heaptrace [options...] -- <target> [args...]
+  ./heaptrace [options...] -p/--attach <pid>

   -e <name=value>, --environ=<name=value>, --environment=<name=value>
 	 Sets a single environmental variable.
 Useful for
 	 setting runtime settings for the target such as
 	 LD_PRELOAD=./libc.so.6 without having them affect
 	 heaptrace's runtime configuration.

   -s <sym_defs>, --symbols=<sym_defs>
 	 Override the values heaptrace detects for the
 	 malloc/calloc/free/realloc/reallocarray symbols.
 	 Useful if heaptrace fails to automatically
 	 identify heap functions in a stripped binary.
 See
 	 the wiki for more info.

   -b <number>, --break=<number>, --break-at=<number>
 	 Send SIGSTOP to the process at heap operation
 	 specified in `number` (before executing the heap
 	 function) and attach the GNU debugger (gdb) to the
 	 process.

 	 Also supports "segfault" in the `number` arg to
 	 launch gdb if the process exits abnormally
 	 (SIGSEGV, abort(), etc).
 And, "main" will break at
 	 the entry point to the binary (the binary's
 	 auxiliary vector).

   -B <number>, --break-after=<number>
 	 Similar to `--break`.
 Replaces the tracer
 	 process with gdb, but only after the heap function
 	 returns.

   -F, --follow-fork, --follow
 	 Tells heaptrace to detach the parent and follow
 	 the child if the target calls fork(), vfork(), or
 	 clone().

 	 The default behavior is to detatch the child and
 	 only trace the parent.

--G, --gdb-path <path>       Tells heaptrace to use the path to gdb specified
+  -G, --gdb-path <path>
+	 Tells heaptrace to use the path to gdb specified
 	 in `path` instead of /usr/bin/gdb (default)

--o <file>, --output=<file>  Write the heaptrace output to `file` instead of
+  -o <file>, --output=<file>
+	 Write the heaptrace output to `file` instead of
 	 /dev/stderr (which is the default output path).

+  -v, --verbose
--v, --verbose               Print verbose information such as line numbers in
+	 Print verbose information such as line numbers in
 	 source code given the required debugging info is
 	 stored in the ELF.
 ```

 For example, if you wanted to automatically attach gdb at operation #3, you would execute: